 - Who will attend?

-- Will it be one large event or will you need multiple spaces or both?
+- Will it be one large event, or will you need multiple spaces?

 - How long will it last?